istio/istio.io/docs/concepts/what-is-istio.md

 Mixer is responsible for enforcing access control and usage policies across the service mesh and collects telemetry data from the Envoy proxy and other services.
 The proxy extracts request level attributes which are sent to Mixer for evaluation.
 More information on the attribute extraction and policy evaluation can be found here.
-Mixer includes a flexible plugin model enabling it to interface with a variety of host environments and backends, abstracting the proxy and Istio-managed services from these details.
+Mixer includes a flexible plugin model enabling it to interface with a variety of host environments and backends, abstracting the Envoy proxy and Istio-managed services from these details.

-### Istio Manager
+### Istio-Manager

-The Manager serves as an interface between the user and Istio, collecting and validating configuration and propagating it to the various Istio components.
+Istio-Manager serves as an interface between the user and Istio, collecting and validating configuration and propagating it to the various Istio components.
-It abstracts environment-specific implementation details from the Mixer and Proxy, providing them with an abstract representation of the user’s services that is independent of the underlying platform.
-In addition, traffic management rules (i.e. generic layer-4 rules and layer-7 HTTP/gRPC routing rules) can be programmed at runtime via the Istio Manager.
+It abstracts environment-specific implementation details from the Mixer and Envoy, providing them with an abstract representation of the user’s services that is independent of the underlying platform.
+In addition, traffic management rules (i.e. generic layer-4 rules and layer-7 HTTP/gRPC routing rules) can be programmed at runtime via Istio-Manager.

-### Istio Auth
+### Istio-Auth

-Istio supports strong service-to-service and end-user authentication using mutual TLS, with built-in identity and credential management.
+Istio-Auth provides strong service-to-service and end-user authentication using mutual TLS, with built-in identity and credential management.
-Istio Auth can be used to upgrade unencrypted traffic in the service mesh, and provides operators the ability to enforce policy based on service identity rather than network controls.
+It can be used to upgrade unencrypted traffic in the service mesh, and provides operators the ability to enforce policy based on service identity rather than network controls.
 Future releases of Istio will add fine-grained access control and auditing to control and monitor who accesses your service, API, or resource, using a variety of access control mechanisms, including attribute and role-based access control as well as authorization hooks.